bazaarvoice/emodb/.github/ISSUE_TEMPLATE.md

 ## What is the Issue?

-Here is where you should describe your use-case for a new feature that you would like to see added.
+- For feature requests, please describe your use-case here.
-If this is a bug, then make sure to label the issue as such and describe the problem.
+- For bugs, make sure to label the issue as such and describe the problem.
 Add some pictures if it helps.

 ## How to Test and Verify